 The descriptive analysis in table 1 as well as some time series analysis including Granger causality tests were made with the program JMulti.
-Table 1 reports the means, standard deviations and (partial) autocorrelations for the whole sample.
+16 Table 1 reports the means, standard deviations and (partial) autocorrelations for the whole sample.
 The results from the descriptive analysis are in line with the first hypothesis from section 2.2.
 Short time sentiments have always higher standard deviation and a wider range in the extreme values than long term sentiments except for one case.
 The means are also closer to zero.
 The differences in means and standard deviations between short and long term sentiments are always significant, no matter if you compare long and short term sentiment for the same stock index or for different stock indices.
-This result seems to fade out over time as T-Tests for the means over different time periods suggest.
-Therefore the prediction of mean closer to zero for the short term sentiment regarding the mean of the long term sentiment seems to be false.
+This result seems to fade out over time as T-Tests for the means over different time periods suggest.17 Therefore the prediction of mean closer to zero for the short term sentiment regarding the mean of the long term sentiment seems to be false.
 The result for the standard deviation is stable across different time periods.
 18 I observe low autocorrelation for short term sentiment and high autocorrelation for long term sentiment as already predicted.
 This finding is in line with Schmeling (2007) and others observations of long term sentiment being a highly persistent variable.
 This result confirms the predictions about the statistical properties of long term sentiment data.
 The value of the partial autocorrelation is usually two, independent of the kind of sentiment.
 So only the first two lags contain information for any kind of sentiment.
 An AR(2) model seems to be enough for modelling the data generating process of any sentiment in the Sentix database.
+Tables 2 and 3 show the correlations between the variables from table 1.
+The correlation between the short term sentiment variables is usually quite high with a range from around 0.85 (NIKKES1 and TECDXS1) to 0.98 (e.g. DAXINS1 and TECDXS1).
+The relations between the long term sentiments is also quite high with correlation coefficients starting from 0.77 (NASDQS6 and ESX50S6) to 0.95 (TECDXS6 and DAXINS6).